Automatically Updating Routers with Smart Update

 You can select multiple routers at once (via checkboxes) and enable Smart Update for all of them simultaneously.

-Once activated, iRM will check the firmware version of the router at the next scheduled update time.
+Once activated, icom Router Management will check the firmware version of the router at the next scheduled update time.
 If an update is needed, it will be automatically executed.

 In the Smart Update column of the router table, you can see for each router: